Citadel: Priyanka Chopra's Series Get A Release Date, Teaser And Other Details

 Priyanka Chopra has shared the first look of her upcoming series Citadel, which will premiere on Amazon Prime Video.
-The actress took to her Instagram to showcase some of the first looks of the upcoming series.
+The actress took to her Instagram to showcase the first look of the upcoming series.

-Produced by Russo Brothers, we can see Chopra engaging in some action sequences along with Richard Madden.
-In one of those first looks photos, a photo featuring actor Madden‘s character Mason Kane is looking at a screen containing every detail about Chopra’s character, Nadia Sinh.
-In it, you will see a QR code and if you scan it, you can watch the secret teaser of the series.
-Sounds cool, right?
+Produced by Russo Brothers, we can see Chopra engaging in some action sequences along with Richard Madden in the show’s first look.
+In one of the pictures, we can also see Madden‘s character Mason Kane looking at a screen containing every detail about Chopra’s character Nadia Sinh.
+In it, you can also see a QR code and if you scan it, you can watch the secret teaser of the series.
+How cool is that?

 Everything you know is a lie. pic.twitter.com/Px0PSuc0QY